bonitasoft/bonita-continuous-delivery-doc/md/custom_init.md

 This sample script deploys [PSI Probe](https://github.com/psi-probe/psi-probe/wiki) (an _Advanced manager and monitor for Apache Tomcat_) along with Bonita in the Tomcat bundle.

 In particular, it shows how to reference BCD variables in custom initialization files.
-All custom referenced variables ca be defined at [BCD scenario](scenarios.md) level.
+All custom referenced variables can be defined at [BCD scenario](scenarios.md) level.

 With this example, PSI Probe will be available at this URL: `http://<bonita_host>:8081/probe`.
 To connect to PSI Probe, use the credentials defined with the `custom_manager_username` and `custom_manager_password` variables.
 By default: `custom_manager_username=admin` and `custom_manager_password=t0psecret`.